gridxdev/bluegrid-docs/Writerside/topics/PDFs/PDFs.md

 <procedure>
 <p>In BlueGrid a PDF page is conceptually a blueprint and may have many versions, the last version is the 'active' version.
 By replacing the PDF page, users replace the last version.</p>
 <step>
-Select the folder that contains the pages you want to replace in the <code>Document view</code>.
+In <code>Folder view</code>, select the folder that contains the pages you want to replace.
 </step>
 <step>
-Select the page you want to replace in the <code>Page view</code>.
+Select the page you want to replace in <code>Page view</code>.
 </step>
 <step>
 Right click on the page item to open the page <code>context menu</code>.